4 ways to stretch your AmeriCorps stipend

 Additionally, when money is tight, the last thing you want to do is spend it on something like bank charges.
 When choosing a bank, talk to a representative about debit card fees or minimum balance fees.
 Be sure to ask if they offer any rewards or perks, such as ATM reimbursements.

-Apply for food benefits and join loyalty programs
+Find some favorite recipes and join loyalty programs

 We also recommend customer appreciation programs at your local grocery stores and restaurants.
 Many offer free items or discounted prices for loyal customers.